Saurabhbhosale0712/Analyzing-the-Impact-of-Parental-Attachment-on-Child-Development-and-Behavioural/README.md

 # Analyzing-the-Impact-of-Parental-Attachment-on-Child-Development-and-Behavioural
 The study shows children aged 45-60 express emotions best to mature, supportive parents.
 A freely parenting attachment style boosts social skills and interactions.
 Key factors like parental attachment, approach, and gender-sensitive practices significantly impact children's academic performance and behavioral development.

+The study reveals that children aged 45-60 feel most comfortable expressing their emotions to their parents due to their maturity, patience, understanding, and emotional support.
+A freely parenting attachment style leads to more positive interactions, enhancing social skills.
+Key factors influencing children's academic performance include parental attachment and parenting approach, which directly impact the quality of the parent-child relationship.
+Gender also significantly influences parenting styles, suggesting the need for gender-sensitive parenting.
+A supportive environment is crucial for children's behavioral development, with factors like bonding activities, parenting approach, employment status, education level, and parent-child relationship quality impacting interventions.